| Time | Session |

 | 2:45 - 4:00 PM | Impact on Stakeholders

 Climate reporting affects reporting entities, investors, regulators, and policysetters, as well as organizations that support the reporting ecosystem, from acountants to data providers.
 This discussion will cover reporting and data use challenges and how best to address them.
-Speakers confirmed to date:
+Speakers:

 |